 My default choice when I travel now is low-key but private, and Caye Caulker was perfect for my needs.

-Sunsets couldn’t be easier to get to.
-Given that the island is probably 500 meters wide at its widest point, you can easily get yourself over to the west side of the island to take full advantage of the gorgeous sunsets.
+Unlike San Pedro, you can easily get yourself over to the west side of the island to take full advantage of the gorgeous sunsets.

-Grab a Belikin, sit in the sand, and enjoy that view.
+Grab a Belikin, sit in the sand, and enjoy that view!

-Better bars.
 Sip n’ Dip Bar has got to be one of my favorite bars in the world!

 While I enjoyed Palapa Bar in San Pedro quite a bit, I loved that I could swing in the water (and drink), sit in an inner tube in the water (and drink), and sit in a hammock over the water (and drink).
-Plus buckets of beer were cheaper here!

 The Split is also a great place to drink and while away the time.

-More beach dogs.
 I guess this could be a con for some people, but I loved all the beach dogs running around owning the hell out of Caye Caulker.

 Most of the dogs have homes, actually, but their owners just let them hang out and be dogs during the day.